NREL/OpenStudio-server/README.md

 ## Application Development and Deployment

-There are primarily three ways to utilize and deploy this codebase.
+There are primarily two ways to utilize and deploy this codebase.

-* [openstudio_meta](./bin/openstudio_meta) CLI: Allows for the server to be deployed on a local desktop without docker through a pre-compilation process of all required gem dependencies.
-Additionally, it allows for cloud instances to be created and analyses run on them.
-* [Docker Compose](https://docs.docker.com/compose/): This is the preferred environment for application development, as it is allows for rapid iteration and does not encumber developers with deployment configuration details.
+* [openstudio-server-helm](https://github.com/NREL/openstudio-server-helm) This helm chart installs a OpenStudio-server instance deployment on a AWS, Azure, or Google Kubernetes cluster using the Helm package manager.
+You can interface with the OpenStudio-server cluster using the Parametric Analysis Tool or the [openstudio_meta](./bin/openstudio_meta) CLI.

-* [Docker Swarm](https://docs.docker.com/engine/swarm/): This is the recommended deployment pathway.
+* [Docker Swarm](https://docs.docker.com/engine/swarm/): This is the recommended local deployment pathway.
 Swarm is an orchestration engine which allows for multi-node clusters and provides significant benefits in the forms of customization and hardening of network and storage fundamentals.